mrbrahman/rewind-replay/README.md

 # Current Features
 - Index media photos, videos and audio
-- Display photos and videos on a scrollable grid
+- Display photos and videos on a responsive, progressive, scrollable grid
 - Search photos based on their metadata

 ![Screenshot](public/assets/Screen-Sizes.jpg)